chisfy/bc15-w8-project-fully-stacked-bootcamp-kitchen/README.md

 - This was all built in a week, with only about 2 days to code, we have boiled down this app to it's very essence, henceforth large features such as a login were not included.
 - No web frameworks, we're used to build this; it is built with vanilla HTML5, JS & CSS.
 Scalability is extremely limited.
 - In it's current state, the app depends on an external site.
+This depedency means if that site was to go down then our app would be unusuable.

 ## 💻 Setting Up A Local Enivronment <a name = "getting_started"></a>